KarstenSchulz/twodolib/README.rst

 Description
 -----------

-This package provides a library ``twodolib`` and a command line utility ``task2do`` to add tasks, projects and checklists on OS X to the `2DoApp <http://www.2doapp.com>`_ from the command line.
+This package provides the library ``twodolib`` and a command line utility ``task2do`` to add tasks, projects and checklists to the macOS App `2DoApp <http://www.2doapp.com>`_ from the command line.

 Since version 1.5 (Mac) 2Do supports adding tasks by using an URL scheme.